emixon98/HashingLab/README.md

 1. Compute hash index
 2. Search bucket to see if key exists already
 3. Update value if so
-4. else append a new pair to list
+4. else append a new pair to list and increase size
-5. Increase size
-6. rehash if load factor exceed .75
+5. rehash if load factor exceed .75
 ```cpp
 void HashTable::insert(const string& key, int value){
     int index = hashFunction(key);